-HUS FAR WE HAVE DISCUSSED the general elements of politics.
+Thus far we have discussed the general elements of politics.
 We turn now to types of association or of symbiotic life.
-Every association is either simple and private, or mixed and public.
+Every association is either simple and private, 1 or mixed and public.
+2 according to what is necessary and useful for organized private symbiotic life.
+Such an association can rightly be called primary, and all others derivative from it.
+For without this primary association others are able neither to arise nor to endure.

 The simple and private association is a society and symbiosis initiated by a special covenant (pactum) among the members for the purpose of bringing together and holding in common a particular interest (quid peculiare).
 This is done according to their agreement and way of life, that is, according to what is necessary and useful for organized private symbiotic life.
-Such an association can rightly be called primary, and all others derivative from it.
-For without this primary association others are able neither to arise nor to endure.
+Such